eqqn/eqqn.github.io/_posts/2019-02-10-misadventures_of_shodan.md

 Following it leads to...
 ![Image](https://eqqn.github.io/images/web-root-redacted.jpg)

 Oh.
 That's not good.
-Someone misconfigured their server, or inadvertedly exposed their server by trying to provide the verification file and left the website root open for a few years.
+Someone misconfigured their server, or inadvertedly exposed it
+by trying to provide the verification file and left the website root open for a few years.
 So now it's up to me to find out who owns this server and ~~crack the passwords from SQL dump and take over the CEO's account~~
 **notify them**,because thats what the good guys do.
-Analyzing the files served, you can see that it hosts some wordpress server files from 2013 to 2016.
+Analyzing the files served, you can see that it hosts some wordpress files from 2013 to 2016.
-Although I am not very familiar with Wordpress, I found some configuration files in them that are quite humourous (and dangerous).
+Although I am not very familiar with Wordpress, I found some configuration files in them that are quite humorous (and dangerous).
 Worpress uses MySQL database to store the blogs and information, so each blog has their own database.
 It turns out the configuration files contain information about said database, including credentials.
 ![Image](https://eqqn.github.io/images/wordpress_backup_code.JPG)